 In Sheshinski and Weiss (1977) firms face a constant rate of inflation and find it optimal to adopt a one sided Ss policy.
-Nominal prices are fixed over intervals of constant duration (d\), which is (ambiguously) affected by inflation.
-Consequently, the hazard rate, as in Taylor (1980) and Bonomo and Carvahlo (2004), is one for prices aged d\ periods and zero for the rest.
+Nominal prices are fixed over intervals of constant duration (d^), which is (ambiguously) affected by inflation.
+Consequently, the hazard rate, as in Taylor (1980) and Bonomo and Carvalho (2004), is one for prices aged d^ periods and zero for lower ages.
 Within a general equilibrium framework, Danziger (1999) studies a model with menu costs, where each firm's productivity is exposed to aggregate and idiosyncratic shocks.
 Prices are determined by a two-sided Ss markup strategy.
-In the model, the probability that a firm's price changes is endogenously determined and is independent of the last price adjustment occurred.
+In the model, the probability that a firm's price changes is endogenously determined and is independent of when the last price adjustment occurred.
 Consequently, the hazard rate is constant, as in Calvo (1983).
 In Danziger (1999), the expected duration of a price is higher the higher are menu costs and the discount rate and lower the more uncertain are idiosyncratic shocks and the higher the trend in the money supply.
 In Dotsey et al. (1999), each firm faces a different menu cost, which is drawn independently over time from a continuous distribution.
-Within each period, some firms adjust their price, which is identical for all adjusting firms.
-Positive average inflation ensures that the benefit to changing prices becomes arbitrarily large over time, which makes the number of vintages (v\) of firms in the economy finite.
-The hazard rate is increasing up to v\, where it is one and then zero. v\ is lower the higher is trend inflation.
-More recent menu cost models, like Nakamura and Steinsson (2007), also consider idiosyncratic productivity shocks.
-No analytical expression is available for the hazard rate, although it is shown that, as the variance of idiosyncratic shocks rises relative to the rate of inflation, the hazard function flattens out at longer durations, although it remains steeply upward sloping in the first few periods.
+Each period, some firms adjust their price, which is identical for all adjusting firms.
+Positive average inflation ensures that the benefit to changing prices becomes arbitrarily large over time, which makes the number of vintages (v) of firms in the economy finite.
+The hazard rate is increasing up to v, where it is one. v is lower the higher is trend inflation.
+More recent menu cost models6, like Nakamura and Steinsson (2008), also consider idiosyncratic productivity shocks.
+These models are solved using numerical methods, so no analytical expression is available for the hazard rate.
+In the calibrations made by these authors, it is shown that the hazard function is increasing when there are no idiosyncratic shocks and that it flattens out at longer durations, as the variance of idiosyncratic shocks rises relative to the rate of inflation, although it remains steeply upward sloping in the first few periods.

-3.3 Time dependent models
+3.3 Time Dependent Models

 Time dependent models allow for infrequent price adjustment.
-Heterogeneity in the frequency of price change is allowed for in some models [Taylor (1993), Galí and Gertler (1999), Aoki (2001), Álvarez et al. (2005) and Carvalho (2006)].
-Non rational behaviour is allowed for only in Galí and Gertler (1999).
+Heterogeneity in the frequency of price change is allowed for in some models [Taylor (1993), Aoki (2001), Álvarez et al. (2005) and Carvalho (2006)].
+Non rational behaviour is allowed for in Galí and Gertler (1999), Smets and Wouters (2003) and Christiano et al. (2005).
 Models generally differ in their predictions for hazard rates.

 The most common time dependent pricing specifications in the literature are those by Taylor (1980) and Calvo (1983).
 In Taylor's model, prices are set by multiperiod contracts and remain fixed for the duration of the contract, as in Sheshinski and Weiss (1977) and Bonomo and Carvalho (2004).
-In this case, the hazard rate is zero, except in the period (d\) in which the end of the contract occurs, when the hazard is one.
+In this case, the hazard rate is zero, except in the period (d) in which the end of the contract occurs, when the hazard is one.
 In the Calvo model, there is a constant probability that a given price setter will change its price at any instant, so the hazard rate is constant, as in Danziger (1999).
-As shown by Roberts (1995), the implied New Keynesian Phillips curve of these two models and that of Rotemberg (1982) is the same where $\hat{s}t$ is the deviation of log real marginal cost from its steady-state value.
-The NKPC relates inflation to anticipated future inflation and real marginal cost.
+As shown by Roberts (1995), the implied New Keynesian Phillips curve of these two models and that of Rotemberg (1982) is the same and relates inflation to anticipated future inflation and real marginal cost or the output gap.
 This contrasts, for instance, with Mankiw and Reis (2002).